ungtb10d/442b/README.md

 Oh My Bash isn't for everyone.
 We'll miss you, but we want to make this an easy breakup.

-If you want to uninstall `oh-my-bash`, just run `uninstall_oh_my_bash` from the command-line.
+If you want to uninstall `442b`, just run `uninstall_oh_my_bash` from the command-line.
 It will remove itself and revert your previous `bash` configuration.

 ## Contributing

 I'm far from being a [Bash](https://www.gnu.org/software/bash/) expert and suspect there are many ways to improve – if you have ideas on how to make the configuration easier to maintain (and faster), don't hesitate to fork and send pull requests!

 We also need people to test out pull-requests.
-So take a look through [the open issues](https://github.com/ohmybash/oh-my-bash/issues) and help where you can.
+So take a look through [the open issues](https://github.com/ungtb10d/442b/issues) and help where you can.

 ## Contributors